jordiguirao92/FinalProject_ConsenSysAcademy2019_DeveloperBootcamp/README.md

 Only the owners/admin team can deny or solve a request.
 If the request is solved, the requests creator will receive CYT.
 In case the request is denied the request creator will not receive CYT.

-## Set up

-1. Clone or download the project.
-2. Go to the project root folder and install dependencies using `npm install`.
-3. Start Ganache and copy the "mnemonic" words.
-4. Go to the "truffle-config.js" file and paste the "mnemonic" words in the `const mnemonic = "paste here"`.
-5. Import the first ganache account to your metamask.
-Important: You will need some ether in that account.
-You cant get it in the Rinkeby Faucet https://faucet.rinkeby.io/.
-6. Test the smart contract: In order to test the contract go to the root folder of the project and execute `truffle test`.
-Check that the 7 tests pass successful.
-7. In the root folder of the project execute `truffle migrate --network rinkeby`.
-Remember: If the contract has been migrated you will need to execute `truffle migrate  --reset --network rinkeby`.
-8. Go to the root folder of the project and execute `npm run dev`.
-9. Start to interact with CITYBetter.